 A, B, C: Less than significant impact.
 The project is located in an area with the possibility of strong seismic ground shaking, as is much of California.
 The 2019 Butte County Local Hazard Mitigation Plan lists the Town's vulnerability to earthquakes as high, but outlines those occurrences are unlikely.
 The project is not located in an area within any identified earthquake fault zone.
 The Plan lists the potential of future earthquake and liquefaction as "occasional/unlikely" and lists the area as having a generally low potential for liquefaction (See figure 1).
-However, future residential construction on the proposed parcels, being built to the current California Building Code, would not be at a high risk from seismic activity.
 The likelihood of any effects from fault rupture, seismic ground shaking, seismic ground failure, and liquefaction are low.
 Impacts would be less than significant.

 - D. No impact.
 The project is not located near the ocean or any body of water substantial enough to be subject to seiche risks.
 The USGS indicates that the project is not located within a volcanic hazard zone.
 The project would not be at risk from volcanic hazards.
 There would be no impact. - E. Less than significant impact.
 The project is not located in area identified as a landslide zone by the California Department of Conservation.
-The 2019 Butte County Local Hazard Mitigation Plan shows that the project area has a low to moderate landslide potential.
-No portion of the proposed property division or eventual residential construction on the proposed parcels would increase the risk of landslides.
+The 2019 Butte County Local Hazard Mitigation Plan shows that the project area has a low to moderate landslide potential (see figure 2).
+No portion of the proposed development to the parcel would increase the risk of landslides.
 The impact of the proposed project would be less than significant. - F. Less than significant impact.
-No effects from the simple division of the lot could impact soils or topography.
-However, the development of residences on the resultant parcels could result in short-term impacts to soils.
 Long term soil erosion and loss of topsoil are not expected from the construction of residences or accessory structures.
-Soil erosion and loss of topsoil can potentially result during the short-term construction activities required to establish residences and accessory structures.
-The Town's required Erosion and Sediment Control Plan would keep ensure that development would not cause soil erosion and impacts to topsoil.
+However, soil erosion and loss of topsoil can potentially result during the short-term construction activities required to establish residences and accessory structures.
+The Town's required Erosion and Sediment Control Plan would ensure that development would not cause soil erosion and impacts to topsoil.
 The impact of the project would be less than significant. - G. Less than significant impact.
 Soil subsidence is the gradual settling or sudden sinking of the earth's surface due to the subsurface movement of earth materials.
 Subsidence is most typically caused by groundwater pumping and often occurs in areas with large scale agricultural production.
 The project is not located in an area identified by the United States Geological Survey as having soil subsidence.
-No portion of the proposed lot division would create soil subsidence.
-Future residential development of the proposed parcels would utilize water provided by the Paradise Irrigation District.
-It is possible that residential wells could be utilized, however, it is unlikely that a well serving a single-family residence would result in measurable soils subsidence.
+No portion of the proposed development would create soil subsidence.
+Future development of the parcel would utilize water provided by the Paradise Irrigation District.
 Impacts from the proposed project would be less than significant.

 H. Less than significant impact.
 The project area has not been assessed for the presence of expansive soils.
 However, the site is located in an area identified as having well-drained and well-structured soils as determined through the comprehensive, town-wide soils survey conducted in 1992.
-The proposed structures would be built to current California building code, which includes provisions to safeguard against structural failure.
+The proposed structures would be built to current California Building Code, which includes provisions to safeguard against structural failure.
 The project would result in a less than significant impact.